6063-cz1895/FinalProject/README.md

 Proposal 3:
 My third project idea is more challenging.
 Inspired by the banana example you included in the last material, I thought about lie detectors, which seem to work through changes in resistance.
-So, I'm considering using this principle for a project. p5.js would provide feedback based on the input information, or it could serve as the interface for this game!
+So, I'm considering using this principle for a project. p5.js would provide feedback based on the input information, or it could serve as the interface for this game.
 ![image description](./Proposal3.jpg)